 First I trimmed the little house using a piece of parchment paper so that I could see where I was cutting.
 To make the postcards stiff, I used the stabilizer, Timtex, that was available at the local quilt shop.
 I then applied fusible web to both sides of the stabilizer.
 (I prefer to use Pelltex that comes already fusible on both sides to eliminate this step, but it wasn't available.)
+For my first postcard I used a piece of fabric for the back and used a Sharpie pen to label it as a postcard.

 For the next postcard I decided to try using watercolor paper instead of the fabric for the back.
 I used a purchased postcard to make sure that the template I was making was "legal" - although I don't really know what legal is.
 But I thought better safe than sorry.
 Using my word processing program I prepared a word document to print 2 postcard backs on an 8 1/2" x 11" piece of paper.
 (Click here for a free downloadable template - Trim to fit your size).